conormcafee/mitso-marketing/src/pages/our-work/feed-my-lambs.md

   helping children in that very poor country.
 testimonialFrom: 'Diana Martin, Feed My Lambs'
 ---
-Feed My Lambs approached us to design and develop a new fully responsive website for the charity.
-Intiially, we worked with the charity to establish its requirements and to uncover some of the barriers for people donating or supporting the charity.
+Feed My Lambs is a Bermudian non-profit organisation which provides shelter, food and education to the children of Haiti.

-Our focus was on providing information to help inform people about the work Feed My Lambs is involved in and to tell the story of the children of Haiti.
+The charity approached us to design and develop a new fully responsive website and to remove some of the barriers for people donating or supporting the charity.

-We helped to develop key messages and to gather and organise information and visual content which had historically been stored in various locations.
-In addition, we helped to improve the brand identity, introducing vibrant colours and fonts.
+Our focus was on delivering a site which would primarily help to inform, to bring to light the great work Feed My Lambs does and to encourage support for the organisation.

-Copywriting was a key element, to reflect the fantastic work Feed My Lambs and to bring to light the reality of the dire conditions children in Haiti live in and tackle, on a daily basis.
+Key elements of the project included improved brand identity, repurposed visuals and copy and a streamlined donation process, making it much easier for people to make donations and express interest in volunteering.

-Most importantly, the website was designed to make it easy for people to make donations, sponsor children and to express interest in volunteering.
+Overall, this has been one of our most rewarding projects to date and we count ourselves lucky to be supporting such an amazing charity in its mission to protect children.